My Council

 This first stage of community engagement in June during a visit to Scamander by the consultant team was a success.
 Over 30 people attended the community information session, and several meetings were held with community members and stakeholders.

-While we focussed on landholders and groups directly impacted by the hazards and at risk for this stage, it attracted wider interested, including from the Beaumaris coast, demonstrating the project’s subject, coastal hazards, is a concern beyond Scamander.
+While this workshop for the project was primarily aimed at landholders and groups directly impacted by hazards and at risk at the Scamander River mouth, it attracted wider interest such as the Beaumaris coast, demonstrating coastal hazards are a concern beyond Scamander on Break O’Day’s coastline.

 Annotated presentation slides from Scamander Consultation 24 June 2025 (6Mb)